PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 }
 ```

-This one is a little more extensive, but it's pretty much only string manipulation.
-The interesting
+This one is a little more extensive, but it's pretty much only string manipulation.<br>
-part of this method though, is the parameter `matchIndex`.
-Note the **out** keyword, this means this
+The interesting part of this method though, is the parameter `matchIndex`.<br>
-parameter is passed as reference.
-We could skip this parameter altogether, because is not used in
+Note the **out** keyword, this means this parameter is passed as reference.<br>
+We could skip this parameter altogether, because is not used in our case,
-our case, but this is a perfect opportunity to exercise the **PSReference** type.
+but this is a perfect opportunity to exercise the **PSReference** type.

 ```powershell
 function Get-IsDangerousString {